-Many find themselves find themselves shutting off emotionally, they become hard-hearted and seemingly uncaring, calloused and flippant but often these are protection mechanisms because they are so often overwhelmed they cannot deal with this stress anymore.
+Many find themselves find themselves shut off emotionally, they become hard-hearted and seemingly uncaring, calloused and flippant but often these are protection mechanisms because they are so often overwhelmed they cannot deal with this stress anymore.

 - Don’t Spiritualize it - Deal with cause and symptoms together.
-There are some very effective ways to manage stress, and it is a good idea to deal with the cause of this stress.
+There are some very effective ways to manage stress, and it is a good idea to deal with the root cause of stress.